 Planting in Your Garden: Once you have selected a location, dig a hole at least twice as big as the pot and twice as deep.
 Where depth is an issue, roots may be teased out

 from the bottom for shallower holes.
 In areas with poor drainage, consider a larger hole or mounding up from the ground a bit.
 Mix some of the soil from the hole with good topsoil and compost if you wish.
 The exact proportions will vary by your soil conditions.
 Backfill some of the hole with this mix.
 Place each vine on the backfill in its hole and look at the soil line of the plant and the ground.
 Pruning type 2 clematis (find this on the plants' pages if you don't know) should be slightly lower than the ground level.
-This keeps the roots cooler and provides buds below ground if the vine should suffer a disease or infestation and you need to cut it back.
-Every Clematis we grow has buds below the soil line, but we'd like you to plant those deeply for extra protection.
+This keeps the roots moister and provides buds below ground if the vine should suffer a disease or infestation and you need to cut it back.
+Every Clematis we grow has buds below the soil line, but you may plant those a little deeper for extra protection.
 Other clematis and vines should be planted at the same depth as the soil line in the pot.
 Fill the rest of the hole (and over the top of the old soil line for Clematis) with the mix you made earlier.
 Don't cart the extra away until after you water the planting area thoroughly.
 The soil may settle.
 After all filling and watering are done, you should mulch your vines carefully.
-This can be done with composted pine bark or other mulches, but you can also use stones or small plants at the base of the vine.
+This can be done with composted pine bark or other mulches, but you can also use small plants at the base of the vine.
 If you are growing through another plant, the shade of the host plant may be enough.
 Remember that Clematis like moist roots!
 When you are done, the tops of the stems should be showing above the mulch by at least a little bit.